 Employer’s liability insurance provides protection for legal expenses such as contract disputes and debt recovery.
 It also covers personal accidents, for example, bodily injury, loss of hearing and paralysis.

 Here are some examples where this cover could help:

 - A member of staff falling off scaffolding and breaking a bone, needing time off work

 - An office employee who trips up on a cable and breaks their wrist

 - A sales assistant in a small clothing shop who falls off a step ladder and injures themselves

-As well as having details about you (your name, DOB, contact telephone number etc.) and your business (company/trading name, trading address) to compare quotes you'll need the following information:
+To compare quotes, we’ll need details about you (your name, date of birth, contact telephone number etc.) and your business (company/trading name, trading address).
+You'll also need to make sure you have the following information to hand:

 - Details of any previous claims